GryBsh/NabuNetSim/README.md

 - > Supports feeds from NABUNetwork.com and Nabu.ca.
 - > Supports NHACP and Retronet, so it can run IshkurCPM and Cloud CPM.
 - > A Fancy NABU Launcher, which can launch programs right from your NABU!
-- > Support RetroNET headless too
+- > Supports RetroNET headless too
 - > Deeply integrated offline caching of remote files/programs.
 - > Web UI for configuration, with news from NabuNetwork.com.
 - > Extensible protocol support, you can add your own protocol handlers in Python or Javascript.